 Four banks of DRAMs can be installed.
-Two banks are available on motherboard and another two banks are on the optional memory expansion board.
+Two banks are available on motherboard and others are on optional memory expansion board.
 One bank of DRAM refers to four pieces of SIMM modules.
 The maximum memory size is 16MB when using 1MB DRAM for all banks.